Bahari95/Isogeometric_analysis_for_Poisson_equation/README.md

 # Poisson_equation.
 ## In the repositories, you will find :

-**Implementation of Poisson’s equation with Homogeneous Dirichlet boundary conditions in three dimensions using simplines.
+**Implementation of Poisson equation with Homogeneous Dirichlet boundary conditions in three dimensions using simplines.

-**Implementation of Poisson’s equation with Non-Homogeneous Dirichlet boundary conditions in three dimensions using simplines.(coming soon)
+**Implementation of Poisson equation with Non-Homogeneous Dirichlet boundary conditions in three dimensions using simplines.(coming soon)

 ### Please install simplines